dnlsandiego/kysely-pglite/README.md

 const codegen = new Codegen(dialect)

-// See `kysely-pglite --help` for more options const types = await codegen.generate({
+// See `kysely-pglite help` for more options const types = await codegen.generate({
   // Your Kysely DB
   db,